Ellen S. Podgor

 Podgor has been interviewed on National Public Radio and been quoted in newspapers across the country, including the New York Times, Wall Street Journal, Washington Post, LA Times, National Law Journal, Chicago Tribune, and Business Week.
 She is the editor of the highly ranked White Collar Crime Prof Blog.
 She is the chair of the Advisory Committee of the NACDL White-Collar Criminal Defense College at Stetson.

 She has taught at other law schools including Georgia State University College of Law and St. Thomas University College of Law, and been a visiting professor at University of Georgia School of Law, George Washington University Law School and held a visiting endowed chair position at University of Alabama School of Law.
 She also was a visiting scholar at Yale Law School.
 Podgor served for six years as a member of the board of directors of the National Association of Criminal Defense Lawyers (NACDL) and presently serves on the board of directors of the International Society for the Reform of Criminal Law (ISRCL) and is the President of the Southeastern Association of Law Schools (SEALS).
-She is a past chair of the Criminal Justice Section of the Association of American Law Schools (AALS) and is chair of the AALS Section on Sexual Orientation and Gender Identity issues, and an honorary member of the American Board of Criminal Lawyers.
+She is a past chair of the Criminal Justice Section of the Association of American Law Schools (AALS) and is a former chair of the AALS Section on Sexual Orientation and Gender Identity issues, and an honorary member of the American Board of Criminal Lawyers.
 Professor Podgor is a member of the American Law Institute.